-1. Introduction
+1 Introduction

 One of the major areas of interest in geometry processing is reconstructing geometry from point clouds.
 The quality of reconstruction methods depends heavily on the restrictions and goals of their application.
 General reconstruction methods aim at a wide range of applications, but often lack the quality of methods aimed at a specific application.
 An application that has recently received much interest is urban reconstruction, in which most surfaces are planar.
-We present a LiDAR-based urban reconstruction approach and, specifically, we present a novel method that constructs the boundary, the guided α -shape, of a planar point set to achieve that neighboring surfaces can be connected along shared boundary edges.
-The guided α -shape is similar to the α -shape that is guided by lines that indicate appropriate locations for the shape boundary, see Figure 4.
+We present a LiDAR-based urban reconstruction approach and, specifically, we present two novel structures, the generalized α -shape and the guided α -shape, that construct the boundary of a set of planar points and lines.
+Both structures are similar to the α -shape, but the generalized α -shape regards lines as infinite point sets, and the guided α -shape regards lines as indications for appropriate locations for the shape boundary, see Figure 8.

-We first present related work in Subsection 1.1 and we specifically go into more detail on the α -shape in Section 2.
-In Section 3 we define the guided α -shape.
-We prove that the guided α -shape can be constructed as efficiently as the α -shape in Subsection 3.4.
-We compare the quality of the resulting shape to the α -shape in Section 4.
-Finally, we conclude the paper and present directions for further research in Section 5.
+We first present related work in Subsection 1.1 and we specifically go into more detail on the α shape in Section 2.
+In Section 3 we define the generalized α -shape.
+While this shape is interesting in theoretical sense, it is not very suited for surface reconstruction.
+The guided α -shape, defined in Section 4, is more appropriate for surface reconstruction.
+We prove that the guided α -shape can be constructed as efficiently as the α -shape in Subsection 4.4.
+We compare the quality of the resulting shape to the α -shape in Section 5.
+Finally, we conclude the paper and present directions for further research in Section 6.